Home page

 on the Anglo-Scottish border.
 According to tradition, it was named after Edmond Graham, its builder, which sounds plausible.
 It is first mentioned in 1603 in the household accounts of Lord William Howard (published by the Surtees Society), who paid a small sum to Andrew Graham of Edmond Castle.
 There seems also to have been another reference in a contemporary account, in which Lord William Howard required William Grame, tenement at Emount Castle, to pay 8 shillings and 2 capons [1].

 The Hayton parish register as transcribed by THB Graham [1] has the earliest legible burial as that of James Graham of Edmond Castle (1628) the earliest baptism that of Christopher, son of John Nixon of Edmond Castle (1650), followed by a host of other Grahams and Dixons (all of Edmond Castle), with an odd name or two thrown in elsewhere.
 Clearly, in the 1600s there were multiple families of Grahams at Edmond Castle, and at least two Dixon families.
-THB Graham [1] believed that Edmond Castle actually formed a separate township of the parish of Hayton.
+T.H.B.
+Graham [1] believed that Edmond Castle actually formed a separate township of the parish of Hayton.

 An 1844 floor plan of the ground floor of the castle was sent to me by Ruth Smithson, and can be seen in the photograph gallery.

 The new owners, Henry Studholme Cartmell and Stanley Walton then allowed the Castle to be used as a home for Czech refugees, starting around the 21st of June, 1940.
-(One refugee was Hedy Fromings, and I even found a photo album of a bunch of young Czechs at the Castle).
+(One refugee was Hedy Fromings, and I even found a photo album of a bunch of young Czechs at the Castle.
+Unfortunately, the link to the photos is now broken, and I didn't take any copies.).
 Ruth Smithson sent me copies of some of the letters of complaint written about the refugees, who, apparently, left gates open (horror!
 Sometimes twice a day!), interfered with rabbit traps (Oh No!), used Ruddick's spring cart and broke a shaft (unimaginable disaster!), and generally trespassed where they weren't supposed to.
 It's a delightful set of letters.

 In 2005, Edmond Castle was sold again, broken up by developer David Dyke and sold.
 Below I've copied the For Sale notice in the Times Online.
 If I had had the money, I would have bought it.
 I wasn't even close.